 Consolidated revenue was US$75.67 million and consolidated net income was US$12.32 million.
 Basic and fully diluted after-tax earnings per share (“EPS”) were US$0.16 (NT$4.80) and US$0.16 (NT$4.63), respectively.
 These results compared to consolidated revenue US$85.92 million and consolidated net income of US$14.83 million, or US$0.20 (NT$5.95) and US$0.19 (NT$5.74) per basic and fully diluted share, in the year-ago quarter.

 In US dollars, the second quarter of 2018 consolidated revenue decreased 6.18% sequentially and was down 11.92% year-over-year.

-The gross profit in the second quarter of 2017 was US$34.49 million, representing an increase of 13.99% from the previous quarter and an increase of 22.47% compared to the same quarter of last year.
+The gross profit in the second quarter of 2018 was US$31.05 million, representing a decrease of 5.73% from the previous quarter and a decrease of 9.97% compared to the same quarter of last year.

 - Gross Margin: 40% ~43%

 The financial figures detailed above for the second quarter of 2018 have been reviewed by independent accountants.

 Parade Technologies, Ltd. is a leading supplier of mixed-signal ICs for a variety of popular display and high-speed interface standards used in computers, consumer electronics and display panels.
 The fabless semiconductor company was founded in 2005 and publicly listed on Taipei Exchange (“TPEx”) in 2011 (stock code: 4966).
 Parade’s portfolio of IC products serves the growing demand for HDMI™, DisplayPort™, SATA, and USB ICs for display, storage and interface applications.